themmj/assignment-test/README.md

 ### Execute the submission's `main`

-The grading script renames the `main` function inside the submission's `main.c` so it can be called with `CALL_ASSIGNMENT_MAIN` inside a test case, passing a variable number of arguments.
+The headers and cmake are configured in a way which renames the `main` function inside the submission's `main.c` when running the tests.
+This way it can be called with `CALL_ASSIGNMENT_MAIN` inside a test case, passing a variable number of arguments.

 ### Function wrapping